 Whether you want to add value to your house for investment purposes or in order to sell at a higher price, you’d be surprised at the ways you can do it without breaking the bank.
 Sure, a new roof and full kitchen and bathroom upgrades will do the trick, but there are less expensive things you can do with similar results.
-So let’s take a look at 4 surprising things that add value to your house in Los Angeles.
+So let’s take a look at 4 surprising things that add value to your house in Riverside.

 1. Judicious Landscaping

-You’re probably already aware that landscaping will add value to your house in Los Angeles, but to avoid throwing money away here, you’ll need to do what counts most.
+You’re probably already aware that landscaping will add value to your house in Riverside, but to avoid throwing money away here, you’ll need to do what counts most.
 According to Tony Clarke, MD, of the Rawson Property Group, “Established gardens with thoughtful landscaping elements are a huge value-add to homes, as are neat and attractive walkways, pretty off-street parking areas and convenient garden storage spots.”
 Although you can’t really determine the exact ROI for landscaping improvements, they often result in 100% up to 1,000% returns.

 Clarke further advises investing about 10% of your property’s value in landscaping, as well as consulting with your agent to determine what will work best with your home.
 (Find out more about agents by calling (866) 593 7012.)
 The thing to keep in mind is that landscaping improvements that appear to be high maintenance can actually have the opposite of the intended effect by lowering the sale price.